India

 Travel for women in India: Women should exercise caution when travelling in India.
 Women tend to receive unwanted attention in the form of verbal and physical harassment by individuals or groups of men.
 There have been sexual assaults on female visitors in tourist areas.
 Women travellers should respect local dress codes and customs.
 Avoid travelling alone, even in major cities and at tourist sites.
 Choose safe modes of transport, and arrange airport transfers before arrival.

 Terrorism and civil unrest: In November 2008, terrorists attacked a number of sites in Mumbai, including luxury hotels, a railway station and a restaurant.
 Over 160 people were killed and scores wounded.
 A Singapore citizen was also killed.
-Terrorist attacks in India can happen with little or no warning.
-Terrorists have targeted popular tourist areas.
-In addition, violent protests and demonstrations occur sporadically and often spontaneously.
+In addition, protests and demonstrations occur sporadically and often spontaneously in the country.
 Travellers should exercise vigilance and minimise risks:

 1. Monitor the news for new or emerging threats.